Mobile phone versionWhat is this?

 Neal Purvis and Robert Wade wrote the 2002 James Bond movie Die Another Day about trading 'conflict diamonds'

-But the trade is still bad news for too many people.
+The trade remains bad news for too many people.
 One problem with diamonds is their abundance, not scarcity.
 Traditionally, whenever a new source of diamonds is discovered (e.g. Russia, Australia, Canada), the cartel has been able to maintain control.

-Because people believe, diamonds are the best way of saying "I love you, forever."
+Because people believe the salesman's patter that diamonds are the best way of saying "I love you, forever."

 See also: Wedding Rings, the Diamond Cross and the Romantic Crosses